aajanki/workflowscript/syntax.md

 The error can be a string, a map or an expression that evaluates to string or map.

-Raised errors can be handled by a try statement.
+Thrown errors can be handled by a try statement.

 ## For loops